 Of the four parameters, the FIFOSIZE, BUSWIDTH, and DSTREGDEPTH values are fixed in design for a given device.
-The default burst size (DBS) for each transfer controller is configurable by the chip configuration 0 register (CFGCHIP0) in the System Configuration Module.
-See your device-specific System Reference Guide for more details on this register.
+The default burst size (DBS) for EDMA3\0\TC0 and EDMA3\0\TC1 is configurable by the chip configuration 0 register (CFGCHIP0) in the System Configuration Module and for EDMA3\1\TC0 is configurable by the chip configuration 1 register (CFGCHIP1) in the System Configuration Module.
+See your device-specific System Reference Guide for more details on these registers.
+Table 14 provides the configuration of the individual EDMA3 transfer controllers on the device.